MarcoInnovations/terraform-aws-eks/Multiple_Worker-Groups.md

 When providing multiple workgroups manually in the locals.tf file and the needed variable values in a variable file, the terraform EKS module will build out the desired infrastructure.

 ## Problem
 Each worker group needs a set of specific settings and a set of mandatory defaults.
-Currently the version of Terraform (v0.11.13) does not allow programatical iteration over a list or map of settings to inject the mandatory defaults into the user specified information.
-Nor would we be able to verify if all needed information to build nodes is available in order to validate the build.
+Currently the version of Terraform (v0.11.13) does not allow programatical iteration over a variable amount of lists or maps of settings to merge the mandatory defaults with the user specified information.
+Because of this restriction we also also not be able to verify if all needed information to build nodes is available, possibly resulting in failures.
-Sidestepping and performing this in Python or Bash would be an option but that sideswipes the project mandate of using Terraform for building out the infrastructure.
+Performing this step in Python or Bash would be an option but that sideswipes the project mandate of using Terraform for building out the infrastructure.

 ## Solution
-Untill Terraform will provide a better way to merge lists/maps, this project will be shelved.
+Untill Terraform will provide a better way to merge a dynamic number of lists/maps, this project will be put in the backlog.
 All necessary documentation of progress made in the POC will be provided in this branch.

 ## Documentation